johnspray74/ReactiveCalculator/README.md

 1. If you don't already have Visual Studio, install Visual Studio from https://visualstudio.microsoft.com for C# development on a Windows PC.

-2. If you don't already have git installed, install Git from https://git-scm.com/download/win.
-It is best to use Git to clone the repository because then you can contribute your changes back to the repository.
-However, if you can't make Git work through a firewall, you can download a zip file from this repository.
+2. If you don't already have Git installed, install Git from https://git-scm.com/download/win.
+It is worth making the effort to use Git to clone the repository because then you can get the latest version easily.
+We may be adding new material up until the workshop starts.
+It will also allow you to contribute your changes back to the repository for others to use.

+    If you can't make Git work, you can download a zip file from this repository.

 3. Create a folder on your PC.
-Open a Git Bash terminal in the folder and clone the repository with the command
+Open a Git Bash terminal in the folder and clone the repository with the command:
 ```
 $ git clone https://github.com/john-spray/AUTWorkshop2020.git
 ```